 Global Futures: Kronos Quartet

-The Sonic Trails season closes with a collaboration between world-renowned Kronos Quartet and its series of global commissions, 50 for the Future: The Kronos Learning Repertoire.
+The Sonic Trails season includes a collaboration between world-renowned Kronos Quartet and its series of global commissions, 50 for the Future: The Kronos Learning Repertoire.
 Original compositions from select women composers will weave together to transport you worldwide through an intricate musical legacy of tradition and innovation.
 The experience focuses optimism, beauty and discovery to compose a global story of interconnectedness.

-Download the Artpark Sonic Trails app now
+Download the FREE Artpark Sonic Trails app now

 Due to the amount of music contained within the experience we recommend downloading this app before you arrive at Artpark.